AmnonSkladman/DungeonInterloper/README.md

 ![Dungeon Interloper hero banner](/src/components/images/hero/hero-preview.png "Dungeon Interloper hero banner")

 # DungeonInterloper
-This is a classic, text-based dungeon crawler, similar to the retro RPGs from the past, with some basic images are provided.
+This is a classic, text-based dungeon crawler, similar to the retro RPGs from the past, with some basic images provided.
 It's mostly a way for me to learn Python and get better at it, but a fun game, too.

 # Story
 You awake in a dungeon, no memory of how you got there.
-The last thing you do remember, though, was that you were on a flight going somewhere.
+The last thing you do remember, though, was that you were on a flight going to see your in-laws.
 Now, you're trying to piece everything together and make your way back home before you get stuck here forever.

 # Mechanics

 ## Random Number Generator
 There are RNGs being used to determine outcomes, such as die rolls.
 These will ensure that the game will usually play out differently every time.

-## If Statements
+## If and Switch Statements
 These are to determine logic in the game and make the appropriate decisions and advancements.
 These are also in place to hopefully prevent any bugs or crashes.

 ## ANSI Escape Codes